Benjamin Jowett: Height of intellectual powers

 Meanwhile, Jowett's influence at Oxford had steadily increased; he had his favourites.
 It culminated when the country clergy, provoked by the final acquittal of the essayists, had voted in convocation against the endowment of the Greek chair.
 Jowett's pupils, who were now drawn from the university at large, supported him with enthusiasm.
 He made friends with the Freemantles (related to Gladstone's minister, Grant Duff), and the Verneys at Claydons.
-On holiday in Derbyshire he would write to them and Florence, describing his findings at Lea Hurst in 1864.
+On holiday in Derbyshire he would write to them and Nightingale, describing his findings at Lea Hurst in 1864.
 One historian has identified his relations with her as being most intense between 1863 and 1866: in April 1864, he had advised Florence Nightingale to prevent Garibaldi, her world-famous guest, from stirring up trouble in Italy.
 This coincided with a big philosophical argument in which they were poles apart: there were three major pieces of sanitary legislation, the Contagious Diseases Acts, which in 1870 came under fire from Josephine Butler, a feminist and social reformer, who wished their repeal.
 The rational theologian in Jowett warned Nightingale to ignore those "on the wrong tack".
 Rising incidents of venereal disease posed a moral question about whether to regulate prostitution, when men still might die from the infection.
-Policing of the health conditions became a case for which women's rights campaigners demanded repeal, and they launched a vociferous attack in the press on Jowett, amongst others.
+Policing of the health conditions became a case for which women's rights campaigners demanded repeal, and they launched a vociferous attack in the press on Jowett, among others.
 He was a compassionate man, visiting the selfless Hilary Bonham Carter (dying from cancer) in May 1865, administering his own brand of prayer and kindness.
 He was a staunch critic of the Poor Laws that condemned the poor, sick, and vulnerable to appalling degradation, leaving people to starve.
 In London alone in 1866 there were 21,500 patients with no trained nurses.
 But his influence could be profound.
-In 1874, he criticised Florence's impending Report of Land Tenure in India to the extent that it was never published, because she "could lose influence".
+In 1874, he criticised Nightingale's impending Report of Land Tenure in India to the extent that it was never published, because she "could lose influence".